XuezhiTeng/Approxiamte_Computing_CNN/README.md

 # Approxiamte_Computing_CNN

-Akhila Bhat & Xuezhi Teng
+EE382M - Low Power and Robustness Design - Akhila Bhat & Xuezhi Teng

 ### 1. What is project about?